ryouchinsa/Rectlabel-support/README.md

 # Rectlabel-support
 This is the support page for "RectLabel - Labeling images for object detection" on Mac App Store.

+Found some problems?
+Post the problem to our Github issues page https://github.com/ryouchinsa/Rectlabel-support/issues

+Have questions?
+Send an email to support@rectlabel.com

+Thank you.

 # Key features
 - Create a label dialog from settings
 - Settings for objects, attributes and format